 Integrated Mosquito Management

+Mosquitoes are blood-sucking insects that breed in stagnant water.
+They are notorious for transmitting several diseases, such as malaria and dengue.
 Mosquitoes are best controlled by combining various pest control methods.
 This “integrated” approach saves money by reducing pesticide use, and it also helps protect people and the environment from unnecessary pesticide exposure.

 Integrated Mosquito Management (IMM)

-The goals of an integrated approach to mosquito control are to—
+The goals of an integrated approach to mosquito control are to:

 - prevent or lower the numbers of human and animal cases of mosquito-borne diseases by lowering numbers of pathogen-infected mosquitoes.